mighdoll/undo-peasy/README.md

 Undo/Redo support for [easy peasy](https://easy-peasy.now.sh/).

-_`undo-peasy` depends on a version of easy-peasy at least 4.1.0.
-It's currently tested with 4.1.0-beta.4 _
+`undo-peasy`
+* automatically saves a history of state changes made in your application.
+* provides ready to use undo and redo actions.

 ## Usage

-1. Attach `undoRedoMiddleWare` in `createStore`.
+1. Attach `undoRedo` middlware in `createStore`.
+The middleware will automatically save every state change made to an `undoable` model.
     ```
     const store = createStore(appModel, {
       middleware: [undoRedo()],
     });
     ```
-1. If using typescript, the root application model should extend `WithUndo`.
+1. If using typescript, extend `WithUndo` in the root application model.
-`WithUndo` will add types for undo actions and undo history to your root model.
+`WithUndo` will add types for undo actions and metadata.
     ```
       interface Model extends WithUndo {
         count: number;
         increment: Action<Model>;
       }
     ```
-1. Wrap the root application instance in `undoable`.
+1. Use `undoable` to wrap the root application model instance.
-`undoable()` will make undo actions available on your root model.
+`undoable()` will make undo/redo actions available and save state changes forwarded by the middleware.
     ```
     const appModel: Model = undoable({
       count: 0,